-A report on the outcomes of efforts to detect and mitigate SSOs pursuant to section IX.B of Order R8-2024-0001.
+A report on the outcomes of efforts to detect and mitigate SSOs pursuant to section IX.B of Order R8-2026-0034.

+A summary describing the public education and outreach programs (See section X of Order R8-2026-0034).

+A summary describing the number and nature of inspections and enforcement outcomes (See section XII.A of Order R8-2026-0034).,